-Westminster Local Authority (LA), or the pupil's home authority where this is not Westminster, acts as the Admissions Authority to the school, in consultation with the Federation Governing Board.
-The pupil's home authority has the responsibility to request a placement for a pupil, according to procedures detailed in the SEND Code of Practice (Department for Education, 2015).
-All placements at the school are offered according to the criteria set out in the school's SEN Information Report and in Westminster's Local Offer.
+Westminster City Council (LA), or the CYP's home authority where this is not Westminster, acts as the Admissions Authority, in consultation with the Federation Governing Board.
+The CYP's home authority has the responsibility to request a placement for a CYP, according to procedures detailed in the SEND Code of Practice (Department for Education, 2015).
+All placements at the school are offered according to the criteria set out in the school's SEND Information Report and in Westminster's Local Offer.
 The following statutory guidance should be noted in consideration of admissions practice at QEII School:

-- Pupils admitted to QEII School will have an Education Health and Care Plan (EHCP).
-QEII School will be named in the EHCP ideally with the support of the parents / carers and the home authority where the young person lives. - The Children and Families Act 2014 places a duty on schools to make arrangements for children and young people with medical conditions.
-Where a young person has severe medical needs, the school will work with parents and health care professionals to ensure the needs of the young person are met, through a health care plan linked to their EHCP.

-- Pupils will only be admitted into QEII when a vacancy occurs (unless exceptional circumstances apply).
-The number of vacancies will be dependent on the number of pupils leaving the school.
-New pupils can be admitted into any of the class groups, providing there is an appropriate peer group and capacity is available in the relevant year group. - Pupils can be admitted into QEII at any time of the academic year.
+- CYP admitted to QEII School will have an Education Health and Care Plan (EHCP).
+QEII School will be named in the EHCP ideally with the support of the parents / carers and the home authority where the CYP lives. - The Children and Families Act 2014 places a duty on schools to make arrangements for children and young people with medical conditions.
+Where a CYP has severe medical needs, the school will work with parents and health care professionals to ensure their needs are met, through a health care plan linked to their EHCP. - CYP will only be admitted into QEII when a vacancy occurs (unless exceptional circumstances apply).
+The number of vacancies will be dependent on the number of CYP leaving the school.
+New CYP can be admitted into any of the class groups, providing there is an appropriate peer group and capacity is available in the relevant class and/or year group. - CYP can be admitted into QEII at any time of the academic year.
 However, most admissions will take place in September.

-The Federation Governing Board has currently delegated responsibility for responding to the referral from the pupil's home authority to the Executive Headteacher.
-The Executive Headteacher has delegated this responsibility to the Headteacher of QEII School, with the following recommendations:
+The Federation Governing Board has currently delegated responsibility for responding to the referral from the CYP's home authority to the Headteacher with the following recommendations:

-- The placement is appropriate to the pupil's age, ability and special educational needs. - It is compatible with the efficient education of other pupils in the school. - It is an efficient use of available resources.
+- The placement is appropriate to the CYP's age, ability and special educational needs - It is compatible with the efficient education of other CYP in the school - It is an efficient use of available resources.

-4. Admission process
+3. Admission process